solislemuslab/bioklustering/CONTRIBUTING.md

 - **Tests** of this code to make sure that the previously failed function or the new functionality now works properly

+**WARNING:** When you run the website locally, you will have many changes to `.pyc` local files that you should discard prior to any commit with `git checkout -- <file>` and new untracked files created when running the website locally should be deleted prior to any commit if you intent to contribute to the website.
+Make sure that your pull request do not include changes to these files.

 ---